-Bounds for stochastic arrivals: In the case of stochastic packet arrivals (Section 5), as one might expect, we obtain better asymptotic throughput in some cases.
-The results are summarized in Table 1 and a graphical representation can be seen better in Fig. 2.
-We propose and analyze an algorithm, called CSL-Preamble, that achieves optimal asymptotic throughput.
-It schedules packets according to SL-Preamble, giving preference to short packets depending on the parameters of the stochastic distribution of packet arrivals.
-We show that the performance of algorithm CSL-Preamble is optimal for a wide range of parameters of stochastic distributions of packets arrivals, by proving the matching upper bound of the asymptotic throughput for any algorithm in this setting.
+Bounds for stochastic arrivals: In the case of stochastic packet arrivals (Section 4), as one might expect, we obtain better relative throughput in some cases.
+The results are summarized in Table 1.
+We propose and analyze an algorithm, called CSL-Preamble, that achieves relative throughput that is optimal.
+This algorithm schedules packets according to SL-Preamble, giving preference to short packets depending on the parameters of the stochastic distribution of packet arrivals1.
+We show that the performance of algorithm CSL-Preamble is optimal for a wide range of parameters of stochastic distributions of packets arrivals, by proving the matching upper bound2 for the relative throughput of any algorithm in this setting.

-- A note on randomization: All the proposed algorithms are deterministic.
-Using Yao's principle, Yao (1977), it follows that considering randomized algorithms does not improve the results; the upper bounds on the asymptotic throughput already discussed hold also in the randomized case, for oblivious adversaries (see Section 6).
+A note on randomization: All the proposed algorithms are deterministic.
+Interestingly, it can be shown that using randomization does not improve the results; the upper bounds already discussed hold also for the randomized case.
+For more details see Appendix D.

-To the best of our knowledge, this is the first work that investigates in depth the impact of adversarial worst-case link errors on the throughput of the packet scheduling problem.
-Collectively, our results (see Table 1) show that instantaneous feedback can achieve a significant asymptotic throughput under worst-case adversarial errors (almost half the asymptotic throughput that the offline optimal algorithm can achieve).
+To the best of our knowledge, this is the first work that investigates in depth the impact of adversarial worstcase link errors on the throughput of the packet scheduling problem.
+Collectively, our results (see Table 1) show that instantaneous feedback can achieve a significant relative throughput under worst-case adversarial errors (almost half the relative throughput that the offline optimal algorithm can achieve).
 Furthermore, we observe that in some cases, stochastic arrivals allow for better performance.

 Related work.
-A vast amount of work exists for online scheduling.
-Here we focus only on the work that is most related to ours, but for more information we advice the reader to consult the works of Pinedo (2012) and Pruhs et al. (2007).
-The work of Kesselheim (2012) considers the packet scheduling problem in wireless networks.
+A vast amount of work exists for online (packet) scheduling.
+Here we focus only on the work that is most related to ours.
+For more information the reader can consult [9] and [10].
+The work in [5] considers the packet scheduling problem in wireless networks.
 Like our work, it looks at both stochastic and adversarial arrivals.
 Unlike our work though, it considers only reliable links.
-Its main objective is to achieve maximal throughput guaranteeing stability, meaning bounded time from injection to delivery.
-The work of Andrews and Zhang (2005) considers online packet scheduling over a wireless channel, where both the channel conditions and the data arrivals are governed by an adversary.
+Its main objective is to achieve maximal throughput guaranteeing stabiliy, meaning bounded time from injection to delivery.
+The work in [2] considers online packet scheduling over a wireless channel, where both the channel conditions and the data arrivals are governed by an adversary.
 Its main objective is to design scheduling algorithms for the base-station to achieve stability in terms of the size of queues of each mobile user.
 Our work does not focus on stability, as we assume errors controlled by an unbounded adversary that can always prevent it.
-The work of Richa et al. (2012) considers the problem of devising local access control protocols for wireless networks with a single channel, that are provably robust against adaptive adversarial jamming.
+The work in [12] considers the problem of devising local access control protocols for wireless networks with a single channel, that are provably robust against adaptive adversarial jamming.
 At certain time steps, the adversary can jam the communication in the channel in such a way that the wireless nodes do not receive messages (unlike our work, where the receiver might receive a message, but it might contain bit errors).
 Although the model and the objectives of this line of work is different from ours, it shares the same concept of studying the impact of adversarial behavior on network communication.
-Another related work is the one of Anantharamu et al. (2011), in which the authors explore the effect of adversarial jamming on broadcasting in multiple-access channels under dynamic packet arrivals.
-They constrain both the arrival and jamming processes and give upper bounds on worst-case latency of widely used protocols.
-Last but not least, the work of Li (2011), tries to maximize the weighted throughput over a fading wireless channel considering packets with deadlines.
-They look at both the offline and online version of the problem and consider preemptive and nonpreemptive scheduling.
-One difference with our work is that they consider uniform packet lengths with different weights, and their transmission time depends on the channel's quality (which changes with time).
-Moreover, instead of considering the transmission time for the metric, as we do, they consider the packets' weights.